Train and evaluate¶

 $ mvn exec:java -Dexec.mainClass=com.scienceminer.nerd.embeddings.EntityDescription -Dexec.args="entity.description en"

-The argument indicates the directory where to save the generated description.
+The argument indicates then where to save the generated description (normally

 - Create entity embeddings from the generated description.